google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 * People are cheering around you, but you're not sure what all the fuss is about.
 Maybe you're not even sure what a "promise" is.
 You'd shrug, but the weight of glittery paper is weighing down on your shoulders.
 If so, don't worry about it, it took me ages to work out why I should care about this stuff.
 You probably want to begin at the [beginning](#whats-all-the-fuss-about).
 * You punch the air!
 About time right?
 You've used these Promise things before but it bothers you that all implementations have a slightly different API.
 What's the API for the official JavaScript version?
 You probably want to begin with the [terminology](#promise-terminology).
 * You knew about this already and you scoff at those who are jumping up and down like it's news to them.
-Take a moment to bask in your own superiority, then head straight to the [API reference](#promise-api-reference)
+Take a moment to bask in your own superiority, then head straight to the [API reference](#promise-api-reference).

 ## What's all the fuss about?

-JavaScript is single threaded, meaning that two bits of script cannot run at the same time, they have to run one after another.
-In browsers, JavaScript shares a thread with a load of other stuff.
-What that stuff is differs from browser to browser, but typically JavaScript is in the same queue as painting, updating styles, and handling user actions (such as highlighting text and interacting with form controls).
+JavaScript is single threaded, meaning that two bits of script cannot run at the same time; they have to run one after another.
+In browsers, JavaScript shares a thread with a load of other stuff that differs from browser to browser.
+But typically JavaScript is in the same queue as painting, updating styles, and handling user actions (such as highlighting text and interacting with form controls).
 Activity in one of these things delays the others.

 As a human being, you're multithreaded.
 You can type with multiple fingers, you can drive and hold a conversation at the same time.
 The only blocking function we have to deal with is sneezing, where all current activity must be suspended for the duration of the sneeze.
 That's pretty annoying, especially when you're driving and trying to hold a conversation.
 You don't want to write code that's sneezy.